 For tutorials on how to use the new Gutenberg content editor, go here:

-WordPress makes publishing and formatting content online easy by providing users with a rich content editor that requires no knowledge or coding experience to create professional-looking web pages with formatted text and embedded media quickly.
+WordPress makes it easy to publish and format content online by providing users with a rich built-in editor that does not require knowledge or coding experience to create professional-looking web pages with formatted text and embedded images quickly.

-In this tutorial, we show you how to use the WordPress Visual Content Editor – what the menu toolbar items do, how to format content, plus useful tips and practical information on using some of the lesser known features of the content editor!
+In this comprehensive tutorial, we show you how to use the WordPress Content Editor – what the menu toolbar items do, how to format content, plus useful tips and practical information on using some of the lesser known features of the content editor!

-A Beginner’s Guide To Text Formatting In WordPress
+A Basic Guide To Content Formatting In WordPress For Beginners

-WordPress comes with an intuitive semi-WYSIWYG (What You See Is What You Get) visual editor that allows you to format text, create and edit hyperlinks, add images and media to posts and pages, and so much more, with a few clicks …
+WordPress comes with a simple semi-WYSIWYG (What You See Is What You Get) editor that allows you to format text, create hyperlinks, add images and media to your posts and pages, and much more, simply by clicking a few buttons …

-If you have used a text editor like Microsoft Word, then the WordPress visual content editing interface should feel familiar to you …
+If you have used content editing software like MS Word, then the WordPress visual content editing interface will seem familiar to you …

-Here is a brief description of each of the visual editor items shown in the screenshot above:
+Below is a brief description of each of the visual editor menu functions shown in the screenshot above:

 1. Post Title Area – Here’s where you enter the title of your post/page.

-2. Permalink – Clicking on the “Edit” button changes the permalink text of your post or page.
-This is useful if you would like to optimize the post/page URL.
+2. Permalink – Click on the Edit button to change your post/page permalink.
+This is useful if you want to optimize the post/page URL.

-3. Add Media – Clicking this button lets you upload, manage and insert media into your post or page from your computer, an external URL, or from your website’s media library.
+3. Add Media – Click this button to upload, manage and insert media into your post or page from your own computer, an external URL, or from your website’s media library.

-4. Visual Tab – Clicking this tab lets you access the WYSIWYG (What You See Is What You Get) visual content editor.
+4. Visual Tab – Click to access the WYSIWYG (What You See Is What You Get) visual editor.

-5. Text (HTML) Editor Tab – The Text tab lets you enter HTML along with your post text.
-When inserting content into the text tab, WordPress automatically converts line breaks into paragraphs …
+5. Text (HTML) Tab – The Text mode allows you to enter HTML along with your post text.
+When adding content to the text tab, line breaks get automatically converted to paragraphs …

-6. Bold – Highlight content and click this button to add bold formatting.
+6. Bold – Select content and click this button to add bold formatting.

-7. Italics – Highlight the words your want to make italicized and click this button.
+7. Italics – Select words in your text and click this button to add italicized formatting.

-9. Unordered list – Turns your text block into an unordered list like the example below:
+9. Unordered list – Use this item to create an unordered list like the example below:

 - List item 1